 ‘Radio Rock’ - Reimagining the birth and broadcast of ‘Radio Carrick’ amidst the pulse of 1980s Life – is an original short drama written and directed by Mary McGrath echoing Carrick-on-Suir's local Radio Station ‘Radio Carrick’ that was on air from August 1980 until October 1981.
 Radio Carrick was run voluntarily, covering every genre of music and programme type.
 It was a voice to and for the town and served the Community with local news and interests.

-Radio Carrick presenters and founding members interviewed that inspired this drama included Gerry and Mary Anne Gannon, Peg Power, Mary O' Hanlon, Liam Butler, Johnny Irish and Nicholas De Paor.
+Radio Carrick presenters and founding members interviewed that inspired this drama included Gerry and Maryann Gannon, Peg Power, Mary O' Hanlon, Liam Butler, Johnny Irish and Nicholas De Paor.

 Click here to listen to the interviews with the founding members and presenters